Villanova Wildcats football: 1949 Harbor Bowl

 Villanova Wildcats played in the Harbor Bowl on January 1, 1949 in Balboa Stadium in San Diego where they defeated the University of Nevada 27–7.

 Nevada, the nation's leading passing team led by All-American QB Stan Heath (American football), could do no better than match Villanova's aerial yardage.
 The first two times the Wildcats got hold of the ball they marched for touchdowns.
 The Wolf Pack got nowhere after taking the opening kickoff, and had to punt.
-Where upon Villanova drove from midfield some 47 yards to a score.
+Whereupon Villanova drove from midfield some 47 yards to a score.
 Ralph Pasquariello, the plowing 228 pound fullback, hammered off tackle, and Bill Doherty tossed long to Ed Berrang.
 It was climaxed with D'Alonzo plunging through from the three.
 Frank Sanches blocked the conversion.
 Nova's Andy Gordon intercepted Heath's pass and Villanova drove again.
 This one 43 yards.
 Pasquariello, going wide on pitch-outs, powered the Main Liners downfield and Polidor went around right end for the touchdown behind massed interference.
 Clavin kicked conversion and it was 13–0 with 10 minutes gone.

 The Wildcats picked up another pair of scores in the third period while Nevada's record setting QB, Stan Heath, watched glumly from the bench where he had been sidetracked with two broken ribs and Nevada's speedburning fullback Sherman Howard was being stitched up after a slashing blow to his forehead.
 On the first play after Nevada punted a horde of blockers got out in front of a scampering John Geppi, 180-pounder from Baltimore, who was escorted down the sidelines, all the 80 yards to a touchdown.
 Clavin converted, 20–7.
 A moment later a succession of breaks accounted for the fourth and final score.
 On a long pass from Nevada's reserve QB Alva Tabor, receiver Dan Orlich fell over the umpire and it went incomplete.
 Tabor then tossed to Harold Hayes but Nevada was penalized back to its own 18.
 Then another Tabor pass fell in the hands of Villanova's Steve Romanik who ran it back all the way to Nevada's 8yd line.
 Pete D'Alonzo, 210-pounder from Orange, N. J., smashed through for the score and Clavin kicked conversion, 27–7.
 The rest of the game, played in the heavy downpour of rain, was an exchange of fumbles and interceptions and the score remained in Villanova's favor.